benblazak/ergodox-firmware/readme.md

 [ergodox keyboard]: http://geekhack.org/showthread.php?22780-Interest-Check-Custom-split-ergo-keyboard

-This project is definitely in beta, but I'll do my best to keep the 'stable' branch working.
+This project is definitely in beta, but I'll do my best to keep the 'master' branch working.
 Please see the source (and especially the accompanying '*.md' files) for documentation.